 Acts 2:39 says, “The promise (of salvation in Jesus) is for you and your children and for all who are far off—for all whom the Lord our God will call.”
 Baptising the children of believers is a wonderful celebration as we give the child the sign of God’s grace in prayer that they will come to believe in Jesus for themselves.

 FAQS ABOUT BAPTISM AND CONFIRMATION

-If you were not baptized as a child and want to make a commitment of faith, you might consider adult baptism or you can be baptized and confirmed in the same service or baptized shortly before your confirmation.
+If you were not baptised as a child and want to make a commitment of faith, you might consider adult baptism or you can be baptised and confirmed in the same service or baptised shortly before your confirmation.
 You should discuss this with the minister.

-A. The purpose of confirmation preparation is to ensure that those who are confirmed have a proper understanding of what it means to live as a disciple of Christ within the life of the Anglican Church.
-Preparation takes the form of studying the Apostles Creed, the Ten Commandments, the Lord’s Prayer, and the Catechism.
+The purpose of confirmation preparation is to ensure that those who are confirmed have a proper understanding of what it means to live as a disciple of Christ within the life of the Anglican Church.
+Preparation takes the form of studying the Apostles Creed, the Ten Commandments and the Lord’s Prayer.
 Sessions encourage candidates to grow in their Christian faith through prayer, reflection, studying the Bible, participating actively in the life of the church and demonstrating their faith in their communities.

 You can only be baptised or confirmed once in the Anglican Church, but there are ways of renewing your Christian commitment publicly as an adult.
 One of these is the Affirmation of Baptismal Faith – your minister will be able to advise you.